laidstall1/laidstall1-Foodly/README.md

 - Firebase for the backend
 - Stripe to make payment

-## Install cocoapods and do a pod install to include all dependencies
+## How to test:
+- Install cocoapods
+- using the terminal, navigate to the project directory then run pod install